Ian McNabb: 1998–present: Fairfield Records era

 McNabb's eighth studio album, Great Things, was first made available at gigs in September 2009.
 As of November, it was made available for sale on McNabb's website.
 His ninth album, Little Episodes was available exclusively through his website beginning in February 2012.
 McNabb's tenth studio album, Eclectic Warrior, was created as a pledge music project, and was released on 18 March 2013.
 The Liverpudlian band Cold Shoulder played on the record, and toured with McNabb on the subsequent tour.

 In June 2014, McNabb joined radio station 'Radio Wirral' and was appointed to host a regular Friday night slot from 10 pm until 12 midnight.
 This slot, titled 'The Ian McNabb Show', started broadcasting on 20 June 2014 and continued for a few months.

 In August 2015, McNabb released the side album Krugerrands, his second release in collaboration with Cold Shoulder.
 He also revived The Icicle Works moniker and current lineup for a sporadic set of concerts throughout the rest of the year and on into 2016.

 In March 2016, McNabb released his first album of covers, titled Respectfully Yours.

 Star Smile Strong, his eleventh studio album, was released in April 2017, part 1 of a trilogy.

 Our Future in Space, his twelfth studio album, was released in June 2018, part 2 of a trilogy.

 McNabb released the double album Utopian (part 3 of a trilogy) in 2021 (with 20 tracks to celebrate his 20th studio album, starting with the five he recorded with the Icicle Works).
 Originally, the plan was to release the album in 2020 and then tour the country, but the pandemic changed this much to the chagrin of McNabb according to the posts on his blog.

+On 11 October 2025, McNabb performed at the John Peel Centre for Creative Arts in Stowmarket, Suffolk.
+McNabb performed material from his twenty-six solo albums, including past collaborations with Ringo Starr and Peter Buck of R.E.M..
+The performance attracted local fans and highlighted his enduring legacy within British independent rock.
+The concert was part of a series of autumnal events across East Anglia focused on independent artists.